oleesch/lazylauncher/README.md

 > makeappx unpack /p App.msix /d AppFolder
 ```
 2. Copy and paste the files `lazylauncher.exe`,`llconfig.json` and `Newtonsoft.Json.dll` into the `AppFolder` directory
-3. Edit the file `AppFolder\llconfig.json` to include the correct executable paths and copy operations
+3. Edit the file `AppFolder\llconfig.json` to include the correct executable paths and operations
 4. Edit the file `AppFolder\AppManifest.xml` and replace the "Executable" attribute to point to `lazylauncher.exe`, i.e.:
 ```XML
 <Application Id="YourApplication" Executable="lazylauncher.exe" EntryPoint="Windows.FullTrustApplication">